22. AGX Vehicle

 trackGroundContactMaterial->setRestitution( 0.0 );

-All parameters and features implemented in the tracks model are exposed in the agxVehicle::TrackProperties object.
-All track instances have an instance of this object, and it is possible for several track instances to share a single instance of this object, e.g.:
+The parameters and features implemented in the track model are exposed through the agxVehicle::TrackProperties object.
+Every track instance has one, and several track instances can share the same object, e.g.:

 auto globalProperties = track1->getProperties();